DenysUdud/HMH/README.md

 # hotel_maneger_helper
-This is final project.
-Ukrainian Catholic University.
+This is my final project in Ukrainian Catholic University.
+The theme of еру project is creating a useful tool for hotels' managers.
+This project should help all people to define prices for hotel rooms and keep track of expenses and profits.